 When coming up with a DJ name, you’ll want to use a name that’s catchy, easy to remember, and isn’t already taken.
 For example, “DJ Joe” or “Grillex” might get lost in the shuffle (who does that Skrillex guy think he is, anyway?), but your own name might be what makes you famous.

 Like any small business, a good DJ name is unique, user-friendly, and ideally, available as a domain name!
+It’s super easy to come up with a DJ name using Looka’s Business Name Generator.
+It’s free to use and displays domain availability and logo designs in seconds.
 Whatever name you decide on, make sure you love it and it feels authentic to you.

 3. Designing a DJ logo

 You’ve identified your goals and target market, and you’ve come up with a wicked cool DJ name.
 Now you need to design your DJ logo!

 Why do you need a logo?
 Well, every small business should have a logo!